dotnet/csharplang/proposals/span-safety.md

 }
 ```

-The precise rules for computing the *safe-to-return* status of an expression, and the rules governing the legality of expressions, follows.
+The precise rules for computing the *safe-to-return* status of an expression, and the rules governing the legality of expressions, follow.

 # ref-safe-to-escape